Skip to Content

 A long line of people waiting to enter Seoul’s Secret Garden

-If you are planning to visit Changdeokgung Palace and the Secret Garden during your trip to Seoul, we will show you exactly what to expect in our walkthrough.
+If you’re planning to visit Changdeokgung Palace and the Secret Garden during your trip to Seoul, we’ll show you exactly what to expect in our walkthrough.

-Here are 10 best things to do in Huwon Secret Garden:
+Our guide follows the exact route we took during our guided tour.
+Here are best things to do in Huwon Secret Garden:

 The two story Juhamnu Pavilion in Huwon Secret Garden at Changdeokgung Palace